mechyai/RL-BCA/README.md

 ### Usage Explanation

 The image below depicts the RL-loop within a simulation timestep at runtime.
-Because of the technicalities of the interaction between EMS and the simulator, the RL algorithm must be implemented in a very specific manner, which will be explained in detail below.
+Because of the technicalities of the interaction between EMS and the simulator - mainly the use of callback function(s) and multiple calling point opportunties per timestep - the RL algorithm must be implemented in a very specific manner, which will be explained in detail below.

 <img src="https://user-images.githubusercontent.com/65429130/119517258-764bbc00-bd45-11eb-97bf-1af9ab0444cb.png" width = "750">